Krasko25/Obsidian-Sync/Archive/Tdiary.md

 2) I had a good workout today.
 3) I was helping my parents today.
 4) I analize my mistakes, it is good.

 ==January 23rd, 2024==
+Today I did a bit of progress and a bit of rule breakers, nothing to be strongly frustrated or proud about.

+At the moment, I don't have many hard things, that I have to do right now.
+The homework from college is mostly about writing summaries of lectures, I have a break time at the course of Synergy university and preparation for the exam on February 7th goes smoothly.

+However, I find the type of this situation to be the most dangerous.
+Even when I don't have some strict deadlines in the nearest time, the wave of a hellish amount of work is going to cover me in just a few month: learning practices, searching the compony for the production practice and working there, new module of Synergy university course, my diploma, the exams from my college and another 3 exams in May (the ones, that I need to go through, because of the shift of the education system in our country).
+Oh...
+I almost forgot, after that I will have to find a job and/or chose and get to university, move from my home and deal with a military office.

+Basically, at one hand I have no strict deadlines right now, what causes becomes a dangerous temptation to relax, and the stress from the upcoming ordeals, that I will have to undertake (to undertake the/an ordeal - a flex way of saying, that you have completed a really hard work).

+Anyway, at a (O ^ n) time I will say, that I have to prioritise my sleep and be more disciplined.

+P.S: (O ^ n) equals approximately to "way too much to count".

+It's time to scrape together some reason to be proud about myself:
+1) I write my daily notes every day (except January 12th, but I'll fix it later);
+2) it seems, that I don't blame myself as much as I did before;
+3) I wrote down some of my worries, I think, that it will help me to understand myself better;
+4) My sleeping schedule got a git better.